Byzantine army: Shields

-The shield (skoutarion) came in several forms in the middle Byzantine period, with large 107-118cm ovoid and circular shields like earlier classical examples mostly giving way to the smaller 50-80cm circular shield and the 90-100cm oblong kite shield (sometimes called a thyreos) shortly before 900 AD.
+The shield (skoutarion) came in several forms in the middle Byzantine period, with large 107–118 cm ovoid and circular shields like earlier classical examples mostly giving way to the smaller 50–80 cm circular shield and the 90–100 cm oblong kite shield (sometimes called a thyreos) shortly before 900 AD.
 The rectangular shield, in use since classical antiquity, is also mentioned textually by the Sylloge Tacticorum and evidenced in art.
 The Tactica of Leo VI states that shield patterns and tunic color was matched by regiment, a feature also evidenced in the earlier Notitia Dignitatum, a late Roman register of offices and military units from the late 4th to early 5th century.
-Incidentally, some of those units are listed in the De Ceremoniis in its section on the expeditions to Crete and Italy in 911-949, including the Victores, the Theodosiaci, and the Stablesiani, although only the Victores can be identified with a specific unit with a shield pattern in the Notita Dignitatum.
-The majority of shield motifs took the form of geometric patterns, with radial bands, diamonds, greek key motifs, and other forms all being popular.
+Incidentally, some of those units are listed in the De Ceremoniis in its section on the expeditions to Crete and Italy in 911–949, including the Victores, the Theodosiaci, and the Stablesiani, although only the Victores can be identified with a specific unit with a shield pattern in the Notita Dignitatum.
+The majority of shield motifs took the form of geometric patterns, with radial bands, diamonds, Greek key motifs, and other forms all being popular.
 Inscriptions are also frequent on shields, typically in pseudo-Kufic script, but on occasions actual Greek inscriptions are also present.
-Crosses are also evidenced starting in the 12th century, as attested by Niketas Akominatos, and proto-heraldic patterns appear by the 12th-13th century, including lions and chequering.
-Stars and crescent moons are also attested, being native to the regions of Thrace, Anatolia, and the Peloponnese, with a red-and-white star and crescent being the signature motif of the Tzakones marines and guard regiment in the 13th-14th centuries.
+Crosses are also evidenced starting in the 12th century, as attested by Niketas Akominatos, and proto-heraldic patterns appear by the 12th–13th century, including lions and chequering.
+Stars and crescent moons are also attested, being native to the regions of Thrace, Anatolia, and the Peloponnese, with a red-and-white star and crescent being the signature motif of the Tzakones marines and guard regiment in the 13th–14th centuries.